Vaccine certification - FAQs last updated - 13 December 2021

 - People working or performing in the venues -

-- a person providing services in a venue to which the certification applies, as long as they are not working there when the public is attending and don’t come into contact with the public; and
+- Providing a Service in a venue to which the certification applies - as long as there is no contact with the public during this time.

 - Hotel residents unless/until they enter a hospitality area of the hotel.